amandewatnitrr/rt-compute-kernel-medical-devices/docs/script.md

 ---
 ## 1. Elevator Pitch (30–45 seconds)
 Modern medical devices—like infusion pumps, ventilators, and monitors—must perform multiple critical functions reliably and on time.
 If a device misses a deadline, patient safety is at risk.
 Most general-purpose operating systems cannot guarantee this level of timing precision.
-Our project is a lightweight, deterministic real-time kernel with a live web visualization.
+Our project is a lightweight, Deterministic Real-Time Compute Kernel for Medical Devices with a live web visualization.
 It shows, in real time, how medical tasks are scheduled, executed, and protected from interference—laying the groundwork for certifiable, safe medical software.

 ---
 ## 2. Problem Statement
-Medical devices must:
-- Meet strict timing deadlines for every critical action (e.g., dose delivery, alarm notification).
-- Behave predictably in all scenarios, supporting regulatory requirements (IEC 62304, ISO 14971).
-- Run on resource-constrained hardware (low RAM/Flash).
-- Keep life-critical functions isolated from less important ones.

-Existing solutions often:
-- Allow unpredictable delays (jitter) due to complex scheduling.
-- Are too large and complex for easy certification and audit.
-- Include unnecessary features for medical use cases.

-Our kernel is designed for clarity, predictability, and easy inspection—making it ideal for medical certification.
+The development of software for medical devices presents a unique set of challenges that standard operating systems are ill-equipped to handle.
+This creates the need for a specialized **compute kernel** with specific, non-negotiable attributes:

+*   **The Real-Time Challenge:** Medical devices demand absolute adherence to timing.
+A ventilator must deliver a breath at a precise moment, and an infusion pump cannot be late with a dose.
+This requires a **real-time** system that guarantees operations complete within strict deadlines, every single time.

+*   **The Determinism Challenge:** Predictability is paramount for patient safety and regulatory approval (like IEC 62304).
+The system's behavior must be completely foreseeable; the same inputs must always produce the same outputs in the same amount of time.
+General-purpose OS schedulers, with their inherent randomness and jitter, fail to provide this **deterministic** guarantee.

+*   **The Efficiency and Safety Challenge:** Many medical devices are resource-constrained.
+Furthermore, life-critical functions must be shielded from non-essential ones.
+Off-the-shelf solutions are often bloated, containing unnecessary features that increase the attack surface and make safety certification a complex and expensive task.

+Our **Deterministic Real-Time Compute Kernel for Medical Devices** is engineered from the ground up to solve these specific problems.
+It prioritizes predictability, timeliness, and simplicity, providing a transparent and auditable foundation for building safe and certifiable medical software.

 ---
 ## 3. Why Is This Needed?
 1. **Patient Safety:** Every action must happen on time—no missed doses or delayed alarms.
+Our kernel now includes an alerting system to demonstrate this.
 2. **Regulatory Approval:** Predictable, transparent design makes hazard analysis and certification easier.
 3. **Resource Efficiency:** Many devices run on simple microcontrollers; code must be small and fast.
 4. **Auditability:** A simple, well-documented core helps with failure analysis and regulatory review.
+5. **Cross-Platform:** The kernel is designed to be portable and now runs on Windows, macOS, and Linux.
-5. **Extensibility:** Clear building blocks allow future features (e.g., secure communication, memory protection) without losing safety.
+6. **Extensibility:** Clear building blocks allow future features (e.g., secure communication, memory protection) without losing safety.

 ---
 ## 4. High-Level Architecture